wumm-project/wumm-project.github.io/About.md

 developments, which have always been suspiciously eyed by the leading ideologues of the GDR, are part of practical experiences of socio-technical management at the lower level of GDR trust structures (Kombinate), which in many respects were organized and operated like corporations.
-Hansjürgen Linde's dissertation 1988 at TU Dresden and his "contradiction-oriented innovation strategies" (WOIS) were a first attempt to systematically summarize these approaches.
-Another approach - ProHEAL ("Programm zur Herausarbeitung von Erfindungen und Lösungen", Program for the Elaboration of Inventions and SSolutions) - by Hans-Joachim Rindfleisch and Rainer Thiel was developed at the same time in parallel and has many overlap with Linde's methodological approach (to be honest: both were developed in tight cooperation with Rainer Thiel, one of the reviewers of Linde's thesis, as linking edge).
+Hansjürgen Linde's dissertation 1988 at TU Dresden and his "contradiction-oriented innovation strategies" (WOIS) was one of the early attempt to systematically summarize these approaches.
+Another approach &ndash; ProHEAL ("Programm zur Herausarbeitung von Erfindungen und Lösungen", Program for the Elaboration of Inventions and Solutions) &ndash; by Hans-Joachim Rindfleisch and Rainer Thiel was developed at the same time in parallel and has many overlap with Linde's methodological approach (to be honest: both were developed in tight cooperation with Rainer Thiel, one of the reviewers of Linde's thesis, as linking edge).

 With CMMI and ISO/IEC 15504, maturity models for the evaluation of entrepreneurial management structures have been established in the field of